Nivolis/backup_scripts/README.md

 # backup_scripts
-Scripts for backup databases(MySQL, PostgreSQL, MongoDB)
+Scripts for backup databases PostgreSQL

 Required package ``apache2-utils`` install it by command: